pennmush/pennmush/UNICODE.md

 UTF-8 Files
 ===========

-The following files are treated like they're encoded in UTF-8:
+The following files are encoded in UTF-8:

 * help files
 * names.cnf
+* log files

 The following will be: